wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 An organization is a logical grouping of users and their resources.
 It may represent a company, community, or a single user.
 Users can belong to multiple organizations, and each organization can have different roles assigned to its users to control access to Choreo features.

 ### Q: What is a project in Choreo?
-A project is a logical grouping of related components to help you to organize your work.
+A project is a logical grouping of related components to help you organize your work.
 Each project provides runtime isolation through namespaces when you deploy components.

 ### Q: What is a component in Choreo?
 A component is a workload designed to run on Choreo.
 Examples of components include integrations, APIs, microservices, manual/scheduled jobs, web apps, and triggers.